maskedband1t/bluecoat-mc-object-audit/README.md

 for optimal results, have the script output to a text file and then open it as a csv(comma-dilineated) however you choose to do so

-if you output directly to a csv, it'll get janky